Skip to main content

 With Asics installed as kit suppliers in 1994 Northern Ireland again had a set of goalkeeper kits that would be familiar to followers of the English Premier League as the styles were shared with Aston Villa, Blackburn, Leeds and Newcastle.
 The most common set initially used remained predominantly yellow with a speckled effect.
 Northern Ireland’s first mainly black goalkeeper kit, though with a multi-coloured triangle pattern, was worn by Alan Fettis against Portugal in September 1995 while the following month an all-yellow kit, with matching shorts and socks, was worn for the first time.
 The black-triangle kit then returned for the ever-problematic Sweden fixture in early 1996.

 There followed a period of stability in the kits worn by Northern Ireland’s goalkeepers.
-For the final two years of the Asics contract a yellow shirt with a grey and black design was the only one worn in senior internationals, though a duller all-grey version was used by the Under-21s and by un-used substitute senior keepers.
+For the final two years of the Asics contract a yellow shirt with a grey and black design seems to have been worn in all-but-one senior internationals, a duller all-grey version seemingly being worn by Wright for a trip to Zurich to play Albania.
+The grey kit was also worn by substitute goalkeepers in the times where they didn't have to match the starting 'keeper.
 The brief Olympic Sports era again saw only one shirt worn by the keepers, a predominantly yellow/orange dabbled effort with no alternative marketed.
 When Patrick took over the contract to supply the team kit in 1999, they too had to supply only one jersey design for the first two-and-a-half-years, a dark grey kit with yellow accents.
 This marked the first time in the modern era where yellow wasn’t the first choice colour for Northern Ireland’s goalkeepers.

 Things got slightly more exciting in the final two years with Patrick.
 When the new kit was released in 2002 it arrived with a light blue goalkeeper shirt with dark blue shorts.
 An alternative grey/black goalkeeper kit, in a style reminiscent of the mid-1980s Adidas issue, was unveiled along with the away outfield kit for a friendly against Spain.
 There followed a light blue/navy version in the same style and those three kits were worn in regular rotation for most of the remainder of the Patrick contract.
 An all-black jersey, with blue shorts, looks to have been worn against Estonia in 2004, but no clear images have been found to confirm the exact style.